 A sales pitch or elevator pitch is a short sales presentation in the form a of a value proposition that explains the benefits of its solution to a prospect.

-A great sales pitch starts with the problem or pain, not in a generic sense, but personalized to the recipient.
+A great or winning sales pitch starts with the problem or pain, not in a generic sense, but personalized to the recipient.
 Then it goes into explaining how the specific product or service they offer solves that problem and paints a picture of the results the client would obtain.

 Sales Pitch Example

 Let me share with you the effective sales pitch script for Vengreso.
 Notice how I begin with the problem, move onto the solution we offer and then talk about the results our clients obtain: